jistjoalal/resource-share/README.md

 - <s>users can view list of favorited resources</s>
   - <s>separate page (private)?</s>
   - <s>"un-favorite button" shows right one depending on fav status</s>
+  - pagination on favorites page
+    - factor out a HOC?
+  - do i really need both favorites and favoritedBy relations?
 - users can view list of authored resources
   - total the score for a "user karma"